Atharva-Pansare/Sihi-Lab-Website/people.md

 ---
 ## Principal Investigator

-{% comment %}
-This loops through all files in _people and finds anyone with the title "Principal Investigator"
-{% endcomment %}

 {% assign members = site.people | where: "title", "Principal Investigator" %}
 {% for person in members %}